TracyMuso/Capstone-project-1/README.md

 ## Capstone-project-1
 This is my first capstone project in the microverse curriculum.
 It tests all the knowledge I have gained in HTML, CSS and Javascript.
 I am a blockchain enthusiast so I made the theme of the website an online blockchain conference.
 Below I have shown a screenshot of what the home-page tooks like.
+Currently only the about and home page are developed.

 ![](https://img.shields.io/badge/Microverse-blueviolet).